landelare/ue5coro/Docs/Async.md

 and it's on another thread, it may continue until the next `co_await` after which your stack will be unwound **on the game thread**.

+#### Latent callbacks

+`NotifyActionAborted` and `NotifyObjectDestroyed` are exposed to coroutines in the form of the RAII guard objects in `LatentCallbacks.h`.
+Having them in scope when a latent coroutine is aborted or destroyed will execute the provided callable that may perform special cleanup tasks.
+This is an advanced scenario, normally you would use regular RAII or `ON_SCOPE_EXIT` instead of specializing for each one of these callbacks.
+Note that `Latent::Abort()` does not count as either of these.

 ## Awaiters

 There are two main categories of awaiters that are similar to coroutine execution